-Phase 3: In person research in which risk cannot be mitigated to minimal risk levels.
+Phase 3: In person research in which risk cannot be mitigated to a manageable level.
 In some cases, the clinical research may require face-to-face visit and it is not possible or practical to use physical distancing or PPE in ways that ensure valid and interpretable data.